Paul Darden: Poker career

-Originally, he was best known as a seven-card stud player, where he had several notable tournament finishes in 2000 prior to winning the World Series of Poker (WSOP) bracelet in 2001 for the $2,500 seven-card stud event, defeating Tom Franklin heads-up.
+Originally, Darden was best known as a seven-card stud player, in which he had several notable tournament finishes in 2000 prior to winning the World Series of Poker (WSOP) bracelet in 2001 for the $2,500 seven-card stud event, defeating Tom Franklin heads-up.

 In 2002, Darden won a World Poker Tour (WPT) title in the $3,000 main event of the Gold Rush tournament.
-He would later finish in 2nd place behind Gus Hansen in the WPT Bad Boys of Poker invitational event.
-Additionally, in March 2005 he finished 5th in the $10,000 main event of the PartyPoker.com Million IV cruise.
+He later finished in second place behind Gus Hansen in the WPT Bad Boys of Poker invitational event.
+Additionally, in March 2005 Darden finished fifth in the $10,000 main event of the PartyPoker.com Million IV cruise.

-In 2003, he made his first money finish in the $10,000 WSOP main event, finishing in 45th place.
+In 2003, Darden made his first money finish in the $10,000 WSOP main event, being eliminated in 45th place.
 He cashed in the same event in 2005.

 Darden is also the mentor of professional poker player Amnon Filippi.

-As of 2010, his total live tournament winnings exceed $2,100,000 with his 16 cashes at the WSOP accounting for $287,456 of those winnings.
+As of 2017, Darden's total live tournament winnings exceed $2,200,000.